 Law Firm Mergers Impacted by Covid-19 in 2020 but Expected to Rebound in 2021

-WASHINGTON, D.C., December 31, 2020 (Updated January 4, 2021) – Law firm merger activity was significantly down in 2020, which saw the fewest mergers since 2010, according to the merger research team at Fairfax Associates.
+WASHINGTON, D.C., December 31, 2020 (Updated April 27, 2021, to reflect the cancellation of the merger between Nelson Mullins and Redgrave LLP in Q1 of 2021) – Law firm merger activity was significantly down in 2020, which saw the fewest mergers since 2010, according to the merger research team at Fairfax Associates.

-In 2020, Fairfax Associates tracked 41 completed mergers (meaning the effective date of the merger occurred during 2020), with nine occurring in the fourth quarter.
-This is down by nearly 30% from the 59 mergers Fairfax tracked in 2019, and lower than the historical average of 54 mergers per year over the previous 10 years (from 2010 to 2019).
+In 2020, Fairfax Associates tracked 40 completed mergers (meaning the effective date of the merger occurred during 2020), with eight occurring in the fourth quarter.
+This is down by over 30% from the 59 mergers Fairfax tracked in 2019, and lower than the historical average of 54 mergers per year over the previous 10 years (from 2010 to 2019).

 The reduction in merger activity largely reflects the high levels of uncertainty experienced by law firms in 2020 as a result of the Covid-19 pandemic, as well as the challenges associated with negotiating a combination of law firm partnerships in a virtual environment.
 Based on our work with leading law firms, many continued to be interested in growth, particularly in the second half of 2020, so we expect the downturn in completed mergers to be a one-time aberration.

 Sixty-eight percent of all mergers completed in 2020 were small, with at least one of the firms having between five and 20 lawyers.
 This is a lower percentage than in 2019, when eighty-five percent of all mergers involved one firm with between five and 20 lawyers.
 This shift was attributable in part to the fact that in 2019 there were no mergers where the smaller firm had more than 100 lawyers, while in in 2020 we kicked off the year with seven such mergers.